 - In "Analogue Rock", from Transient Random Noise Bursts, the organ is panned hard to the left channel, and the guitars, drums, and most vocals are panned hard to the right.
 They abruptly swap places, briefly, during the second verse.

-- The entire album Margarine Eclipse is mixed in "dual mono", meaning every instrument is panned hard to one side or the other.
-Muting one channel or the other results in the songs sounding radically different.
+- Margerine Eclipse, and its associated EPs Instant 0 in the Universe and Rose, My Rocket-Brain!, are all mixed in "dual mono", meaning every instrument is panned hard to one side or the other.
+Muting either channel results in the songs sounding radically different.

 - Inherited Illiteracy Title: The Groop Played Space Age Batchelor Pad Music.
 (Oddly enough, "Bachelor" was only misspelled on the front cover—the album spine and back cover spells it correctly.)
 Which also featured the song "The Groop Played Chord X" and inspired future album liner notes (and many a reviewer) to refer to the band as "the groop".